weeebdev/HA-hevy/README.md

 1. Go to Home Assistant's Configuration > Integrations.
 2. Click the "+ Add Integration" button and search for "Hevy".
 3. Follow the setup wizard to enter your Hevy API key.
+4. Configure the update interval and select which data points you want to track.
+5. Once configured, the integration will create several sensors that you can add to your dashboards.

 ## Obtaining your API Key

-To use this integration, you'll need your Hevy API key.
-This is used in the API requests:
+To use this integration, you'll need your Hevy API key:

+1. Log into your Hevy account on the web or mobile app
+2. Navigate to Account Settings > API Access
+3. Generate a new API key if you don't already have one
+4. Copy this key for use in the Home Assistant integration

-Example API request:
+Example API request using your key:
 ```
 curl -X 'GET' \
   'https://api.hevyapp.com/v1/workouts/count' \